-5 steps to help YOU START PLANNING YOUR WEDDING?
+5 steps to START PLANNING YOUR WEDDING?

 Once you are engaged the automatic next question is when and where?
 For most couples there will be some parts of your wedding day you are very clear about and the rest will take some time to think through.